lachrist/aran/README.md

 The below table introduces by example the set of traps Aran can insert.
 Traps starting with a upper-case letter are simple observers and their return values are never used while the value returned by lower-case traps may be used inside expressions.
 All traps are independently optional and they all receive as last argument an integer which is the index of the AST node that triggered the trap.
-The AST node at a given index can be retrieved using `aran.search(index)`.
+The AST node at a given index can be retrieved using `aran.node(index)`.
 In the table below, `123` is used as a dummy index.

  Traps                              | Target              | Instrumented